BCLab-UNM/Swarmathon-Docs/Competition Rules.md

-        - The final rounds will require 6 robots to search an approximate 22 x 22 meter walled arena for a maximum of 256 resources over a period of 40 hour.
+        - The final rounds will require 6 robots to search an approximate 22 x 22 meter walled arena for a maximum of 256 resources over a period of 40 minutes.